Moto Service Station

 - an information stand just inside the main entrance;

-- two charging points for electric cars, situated just to the side of the main building;
+- two charging points for electric cars, situated just to the side of the main building (to the right, in the photograph above);

 - and a separate petrol station where LPG fuel is available, and which incorporates a branch of Costa Coffee.